 Once you are back on the main trail, it is a quick walk back to the car.
 Overall, we spent about 2 hours exploring both waterfalls.
 If you were simply passing through and didn’t have much time, you could easily complete the loop and take in both waterfalls in a quick 30 minutes.

-The entire hike is pretty well shaded.
-Bug spray is a plus Don’t forget a fleece…not needed during the hike, but it came in handy when we were exploring at the base of both falls.
 Our kids were so famished after all that exploring, they ate everything we had with us once back in the car.
 We even had to stop in Sisters for a bite to eat on the way home, of which they ate everything on their plate!
 Speaking of, Sisters is a great place to stop and grab a bite to eat on the way home.
 Even if you don’t stop for food, my kids will tell you a stop for ice cream is a MUST!
 Sno-Cap Drive In is the perfect little spot.
 The fact that it is super popular and always packed is a testament to the quality.
-Add in the fun, throw back diner atmosphere and you have yourself a winner!
+Add in the fun, throw-back diner atmosphere and you have yourself a winner!

 One thing I learned in my handy-dandy Bend, Overall book is that the drive and hike to Proxy Falls is even more magnificent during mid-late October.
 During this time you can witness first-hand an “explosion of vibrant Fall colors as the Vine maples change with the season”.
 This picture is just the beginning!

-So, there you go, everything we learned and figured out during our first visit to Proxy Falls.
-Have something helpful to add…please leave a comment and I will include it in this post.
-We were so enamored by the beauty of Proxy Falls, we are already planning our Fall visit to see the change in colors before Mackenzie Pass closes in November.
-Save a day to explore and soak in the beauty of Proxy Falls sooner rather than later.
-We hope to see your there.
+We were so enamored by the beauty of Proxy Falls, we are already planning a Fall visit to see the change in colors before Mackenzie Pass closes in November.
+Explore and soak in the beauty of Proxy Falls sooner rather than later.
+We hope to see you there!